adrien-gueret/ludumjs/README.md

 # LudumJS

-A small framework helping to create board games with JavaScript.
+A framework helping to create board games with JavaScript.

 ## What is it?